It All Started with a Note

 "If we stay here, we'll be killed.
 Now come on, we're leaving."
 Jack followed him obediently, not really knowing what else to do.
 As Yassen led her into the sunlight, she put a hand in front of her eyes at the sudden brightness.
 "Sorry," the assassin muttered.

 "It's okay," Jack replied automatically.
-The Russian assassin hailed a gondola, if that's what you do to get one, and they climbed in.
+The Russian assassin flagged down a gondola and they climbed in.
 Yassen told the man where to take them, and then sat down to wait.
 Jack sat in the rear-facing seat, hugging her knees as what had happened slowly sank in.
 "They found us?"

 "Yes, I don't know how.
 Are you hurt?"
 Surprisingly, Yassen seemed to be worried about her.
 This was as much a shock to him as it was to Jack.